 Read the Nurse Fern guide to becoming a remote Clinical Documentation Integrity Nurse here.

 Nurse content writers are in high demand.
 You can work at home writing blog posts for health websites, insurance companies, pharmaceutical companies, and more.
 Depending on the employer, content writers are paid by the post or by salary.

 Nurse Fern considers this role both an introvert and extrovert position.
 You must network and find your own writing clients but the actual task of writing is quiet and solitary.

-Nurse Fern has two extra guide to help you in your path to becoming a Freelance Nurse Writer:
+Nurse Fern has two extra guide to help you in your path to becoming a remote Freelance Nurse Writer:

 #11 Legal Nurse Consultant